moe-serifu-circle/masabot/README.rst

 Dockerized Masabot
 ------------------
 Masabot has been dockerized!
-To run it as dockerized, ensure that you have DOcker installed on your system, then do the following in the project dir to build an image and launch it:
+To run it as dockerized, ensure that you have Docker installed on your system, then do the following in the project dir to build an image and launch it:

 `docker build -t masabot:local .`